Dorothy Garrod: Early life and education

 Garrod was the daughter of the physician Sir Archibald Garrod and Laura Elizabeth Smith, daughter of the surgeon Sir Thomas Smith, 1st Baronet.
 She was born in Chandos Street, London, and was educated at home.
 Her first teacher was Isabel Fry as governess.
 Garrod recalled Fry teaching her, at age nine, in Harley Street with the daughter of Walter Jessop.
 She later attended Birklands School in St Albans.

 Pamela Jane Smith writes of Garrod as follows:

-"Garrod was a solid member of Britain’s intellectual aristocracy.
-Her father, Sir Archibald Garrod, had been Regius Professor of Medicine at Oxford and is regarded as the founder of biochemical genetics; her grandfather was Sir Alfred Garrod of King’s College Hospital, Physician Extraordinary to Queen Victoria and a leading authority on rheumatic diseases."
+"Garrod was a solid member of Britain's intellectual aristocracy.
+Her father, Sir Archibald Garrod, had been Regius Professor of Medicine at Oxford and is regarded as the founder of biochemical genetics; her grandfather was Sir Alfred Garrod of King's College Hospital, Physician Extraordinary to Queen Victoria and a leading authority on rheumatic diseases."

-In 1913, Garrod entered Newnham College, Cambridge.
-She read ancient and classical history before archaeology was available as a subject, completing the course in 1916.
-She had three brothers, two of whom were killed in action in WW I and the youngest of whom died in France from Spanish influenza shortly before demobilisation.
-She undertook war work with the Catholic Women's League, until she was demobilised in 1919.
-She then went to Malta, where her father was working, and began to take an interest in the local antiquities.
+Garrod entered Newnham College, Cambridge in 1913, where she read ancient and classical history before archaeology was available as a subject, completing the course in 1916.
+By the time of her graduation in 1916 she had lost two brothers, Lt Alfred Noel Garrod and Lt Thomas Martin Garrod.
+Both were killed in action in WW I. Her third brother, Lt Basil Rahere died in France from Spanish influenza prior to demobilisation.
+It is rumoured that she lost her fiancé.
+She volunteered with the Catholic Women's League until 1919.
+She subsequently travelled to Malta, where her father was working as the Head of War Hospitals, and began to take an interest in the local antiquities.

-There is considerable disagreement over the date in which she become a Roman Catholic convert.
-Garrod apparently converted to Catholicism prior to coming up to Cambridge.
+Considerable disagreement exists over the date in which she become a Roman Catholic convert but Garrod apparently converted to Catholicism prior to coming up to Cambridge.

 Career

-On her family's return to England, where they settled in Oxford, Garrod read for a graduate diploma in anthropology at the Pitt Rivers Museum.
-There she was taught by Robert Ranulph Marett and received a distinction on graduating in 1921, as one among a small number of female students.
-She had found an intellectual vocation: the archaeology of the Palaeolithic Age.
-She then studied for two years, 1922 to 1924, with the French prehistorian Abbé Breuil at the Institut de Paleontologie Humaine in Paris.

-On completing her studies, Garrod began to excavate in Gibraltar.
-Following a recommendation from Breuil, she investigated Devil's Tower Cave, which was only 350 metres from Forbes' Quarry, where a Neanderthal skull had been found earlier.
-Garrod discovered in this cave in 1925, a second important Neanderthal skull now called Gibraltar 2.